 Description

 Civic Mentoring is a 24-week program which is offered for 10-weeks during the Fall season and 14-weeks in the Spring.
-These are community-based classes open to the general public where mentors work with program participants and in mentoring teams for a 2-hour session either one or two days per week.
-Active engagement in an integrated setting uses a project-based learning framework which taps into the inherent abilities of our young people.
-Through their learning experiences, participates are able to build self-confidence and a range of skills from executive function, social-communication, to leadership skills.
+These structured community-based classes, open to the general public, meet for a 2-hour session either one or two times per week.
+Mentors work with participants in mentoring teams as a community of peers.
+Active engagement in an integrated setting using an innovative project-based learning framework taps into the inherent abilities of our young people.
+Through their learning experiences, they are able to build self-confidence and a range of skills, providing a sense of direction.

-Opportunities are organized into specific themes or topics areas each season, from various types of creative arts to academic and/or professional focuses.
-All include innovative, hands-on projects with some directed towards college and career.
-Sessions are offered at our center, in community settings, and on college campuses.
+Opportunities are organized into specific themes or topics areas each season, from various types of creative arts to academic and/or professional focuses aimed towards independence at our center and with community partners who share our passion for guiding teens and young adults.
 Strengths and interests are the entry point… helping participants to find and follow their bliss!
-We work with community partners who share our passion for guiding teens and young adults.
-Interns are involved with group projects, enabling an inclusive environment where many ideas are shared as everyone has the chance to learn and grow together.
+Interns are involved with groupwork, enabling an inclusive environment where many ideas are shared as everyone has the chance to learn and grow together.

 The application process enables appropriate matches to be made between mentors and mentees.
-Initial intake includes input from parents/caregivers, program participants and their prospective mentors to establish a collaborative relationship and collect information about strengths, interest areas, and skills levels.
-Our Skills Development Plan establishes goals and the methods by which they will be achieved, understanding that the plan has built-in flexibility that considers situational factors.
+Initial intake includes input from parents/caregivers, program participants and their prospective mentors to establish a collaborative relationship.
+We then weave the small groups who participate together into a cohesive whole based strengths, interest areas, and skill levels.
+Our Skills Development Plan establishes goals and the methods by which they will be achieved, understanding that the plan has built-in flexibility considering situational factors.

 Professional oversight and advising is provided by our executive director and case managers.
 Administrative tracking and seasonal assessments are conducted at which time, guidance services may be recommended.
 Each season ends with a culmination activity to demonstrate knowledge gained and skills developed.